 Sponsored by the M&I Marshall & Ilsley Center for Business Ethics

-The Lubar School’s Business Ethics Case Competition offers Lubar School of Business students an interactive opportunity to challenge your moral reasoning, develop your understanding of the importance of business ethics, and compete for cash awards.
+The Lubar School’s Business Ethics Case Competition offers Lubar School of Business students an interactive opportunity to challenge your moral reasoning, develop an understanding of the importance of business ethics, and compete for tuition support awards.
 Student teams collaboratively analyze a thought-provoking case and then present your recommendations to a panel of experienced business educators and professionals.

 The Lubar School’s Business Ethics Case Competition is open to all current Lubar School of Business undergraduate students (sophomore standing and higher) and master’s students.
 For the purposes of the competition, a current student is defined as one who is enrolled in good standing in undergraduate or master’s courses at the Lubar School during the current academic year.
 Each team must consist of 2 – 4 Lubar School students.